AlexandraNel/WorkdaySchedule/README.md

 Moving forward the following improvements can be made

-- localStorage needs to be refined so that when accessing the highscores from the index page, they exist there already.
-- local.storage does not seem to persist beyond refresh requires debug
-- The questions can be extended out to include more
+- Design can be imrpoved by extending the css stylesheets
-- The questions could also be optimised to generate randomly between the index instead of sequentially
-- The radio buttons can be styled in the css to look more interesting
+- Daily tasks can be saved to a server in order to retrieve yearly progress reports

 ## Authors and Acknowledgment